devhammam95/devhammam95/README.md

 ### Hi there 👋
-### My name is Mohamed Hassan, Senior software engineer.
+### My name is Mohamed Hassan, senior software engineer.
 ### I have nearly 7 years experience in coding web technologies.
 ### I keep learning new things and technologies so can't stop myself from that 😆.
 ### I'm driven by my passion 💻.